teonite/matrix/README.md

 To set up Hookshot config map, follow these steps:

-0. f you haven't already done so, create the [registration file](#hookshot-registration-config-map).
+0. If you haven't already done so, create the [registration file](#hookshot-registration-config-map).

 1. Open `matrix-hookshot/config/` folder and execute the following command::